Working Holiday Visa

 Each country has specific conditions and requirements, so it is best to check the official website from the French embassy in your country to find out what exactly you need.

 You will need to submit a request for a long-stay visa.

 Generally, the requirements you need to fulfil to obtain your working holiday visa are:

-● you are not travelling by a dependent child
+- you are not travelling with a dependent child